 Also, it is suspected that Wolf 1061c is in the process of so-called runaway greenhouse effect wich occurs when a planet absorbs more energy from the sun than it can radiate back to space.
 But to know what is really going on the planet’s surface it needs more research of planet’s atmospheric components.

-We can’t still claim that there is life at all, but we have solid ground for further explorations.
-Scientists now waiting for the launching of Hubble’s successor James Webb Space Telescope, wich will be equipped with the most advanced optics and will be able to show us whether water and life could really exist on Wolf 1061c.
+We can’t still claim that there is any life at all, but we have solid ground for further explorations.
+Scientists now waiting for the launching of Hubble’s successor James Webb Space Telescope, which will be equipped with the most advanced optics and will be able to show us whether water and life could really exist on Wolf 1061c.